FaaSr/FaaSr-tutorial/README.md

 * In scopes, select “workflow” and “read:org” (under admin:org)
 * Copy and paste the token; you will need to save it to a file in your computer for use in the tutorial

-# Start and connect to Rocker Rstudio container
+# Start your Rstudio session on Posit Cloud, or local Docker

+## For Posit Cloud

+[Login with your GitHub account](https://posit.cloud/login), and then [navigate to your Posit workspace](https://posit.cloud/content/yours?sort=name_asc).
+Click on New Project, and select "New RStudio Project".
+This will start RStudio and connect you to it through your browser.

+## For local Docker

-"Pull" and run the Rocker Rstudio container with the following command:
+"Pull" and run the Rocker RStudio container with the following command:

 ```
 docker pull rocker/rstudio